Fatty Acids: Natural Cyclic

 It has since been found in a wide range of bacterial species, both gram-negative and gram-positive, of many different types from strict anaerobes to obligate aerobes, often accompanied by cis-9,10-methylene-hexadecanoic acid and other homologues (C14 to C20 in chain-length).
 Some organisms, including the protozoal parasites Leishmania sp., contain cis-9,10-methylene-octadecanoic acid (dihydrosterculic acid), the cyclopropane analogue of oleic acid, often together with homologous fatty acids that are related biosynthetically, and cyclopropane fatty acids are present in at least one extremophile, Aquifex aeolicus.
 3-Hydroxy-lactobacillic acid is the major amide-linked component of an ornithine-containing lipid of Mesorhizobium ciceri.
 Cyclopropane rings are present in some of the branched-chain mycolic acids, and cyclopropanation is believed to play a role in the pathogenesis of the lipids of Mycobacterium tuberculosis.

 In addition, 17-methyl-cis-9,10-methylene-octadecanoic acid occurs in the parasitic protozoan, Herpetomonas megaseliae.
 While 9,10‑methylene-5-hexadecenoic acid and 11,12-methylene-5-octadecenoic acid have been isolated from the cellular slime mould Polysphondylium pallidum, they are known to be metabolites of ingested microbial fatty acids.
-A unique fatty acid with multiple cyclopropane rings and termed jawsomycin is synthesised by the bacterium Streptoverticillium fervens by a polyketide pathway.
+A unique fatty acid with multiple cyclopropane rings (attached to a nucleoside) and termed jawsomycin is synthesised by the bacterium Streptoverticillium fervens by a polyketide pathway.
 Unusual cyclopropyl fatty acids with the ring of the trans configuration in the 4,5‑position, not to mention conjugated double bonds, bromine rings and methyl branches, have been found in various cyanobacteria of marine origin, and majusculoic and lyngbyoic acids from marine cyanobacteria have the structures illustrated.

 Although cyclopropane rings are fully saturated, they are chemically reactive because of their highly strained nature.
 On catalytic hydrogenation, ring opening occurs with the formation of two methyl-branched fatty acids, a reaction that has proved useful for characterization purposes in conjunction with mass spectrometry, although 3-pyridylcarbinol esters are now recognized as the most useful derivatives for mass spectrometric characterization.
 Cis/trans configurations of cyclopropane rings can be distinguished by 1H‑NMR spectroscopy.